dankuck/dankuck.github.io/_posts/2017-02-21-fire-is-a-gas.md

 I realized the truth about the steam bubbles while I was boiling water.
 I realized about fire while I was watching a fire.

 There are probably a few lessons to be learned here.
 The first one is to notice when you have all the clues necessary to answer a question.
 The second one is to experiment *while* you're doing your thinking.

+* Note: It's worth mentioning that I know the three-states-of-matter is a <a href="https://en.wikipedia.org/wiki/Lie-to-children">lie-to-children</a> convenience concept.
+But if we are going around shoving things into that framework, then fire belongs solidly in the gas category.

 <small>Post image by <a href="https://www.flickr.com/photos/ervins_strauhmanis/18775075796">Ervins Strauhmanis</a>.</small>